Support Us

 Sam and Jeanette Fink Programming Fund

-Sam and Jeanette Fink Programming Fund: to support special Beth El programs that we enjoy at Beth El.
-Most recently, this fund has helped support the Healing Yoga program offered each month to those in the Beth El and in the community-at-large.
+Supports unique programs like Healing Yoga and other community offerings.
 The Fink fund was created in memory of Sam R.R.
 Fink (z’l), who was born in Poland in 1912.
 He and his wife Jeannette (z’l) joined Beth El in 1940 and remained active members throughout their lives.

 Sandra Lazarus Youth Activity Fund